0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 #### Maintain high uptime

-The node uptime on the Polygon Network is based on the number of checkpoint transactions that the validator node has signed.
+The node uptime on the Polygon PoS network is based on the number of checkpoint transactions that the validator node has signed.

 Approximately every 34 minutes a proposer submits a checkpoint transaction to the Ethereum mainnet.
-The checkpoint transaction must be signed by every validator on the Polygon Network. **Failure to sign a checkpoint transaction results in the decrease of your validator node performance**.
+The checkpoint transaction must be signed by every validator on the Polygon PoS network. **Failure to sign a checkpoint transaction results in the decrease of your validator node performance**.

 The process of signing the checkpoint transactions is automated.
 To ensure your validator node is signing all valid checkpoint transactions, you must maintain and monitor your node health.